 If you have been keeping some cash in reserve, market volatility could be an opportunity to consider investments that you previously thought were too expensive.
 Often the market overly punishes certain areas as panicking investors sell everything they can.
 This can present opportunities.

 Sudden market turmoil after a calm period can reveal just how volatile certain investments in your portfolio can be.
 If this is a shock you weren’t prepared for it may be time to revisit whether you have too much in the most volatile assets.
-You could add areas to diversify – bonds for instance – to help smooth out returns, though bear in mind this may dilute the long-term potential of a more share-orientated portfolio and that any changes should be thoughtful and measured rather than made in haste.
+You could add areas to diversify to help smooth out returns, though bear in mind this may dilute the long-term potential of a higher risk portfolio and that any changes should be thoughtful and measured rather than made in haste.

 When you invest in the stock market you are buying into stakes in companies.
 As a shareholder, you participate in the growth of the business if it does well and often receive a share of the profits through dividend payments.
 Sharing in the profits and growth of companies means your capital is potentially exposed to losses, but over long periods of time history shows that investors often benefit from taking these risks.
 Striking the right balance between risk and reward is something every investor must consider and revisit periodically – it’s important that you make the most of your money, but without losing sleep over it!